- Listing Type: Gap Year Programs

 - Minimum Cost: $1,000 - $2,999

 Are you looking to take a break from school, or explore the world and your interests before the next phase in your life?
 Here at Kaya Responsible Travel, we offer culturally immersive, supported and exciting gap year programs (and don't worry, it doesn't have to be a year!
 It could be a month or two!).
-This one takes place in the Ecuadorian Amazon, where you can work with a range of animals - from parrots to wild cats, and starts this September, 2021!
+This one takes place in the Ecuadorian Amazon, where you can work with a range of animals - from parrots to wild cats!

 More About Us